 Camp Speaker.

-• Our camp speaker this year will be pastor Lee Ridings.
-Lee is the pastor at Greater Hope Baptist Church in Dallas, Georgia.
+- Our camp speaker this year will be pastor Austin Dutton.
+Austin is the Student Pastor at Pleasant Grove Baptist Church in Moulton, Alabama.

 Behavior Expectations